 AAUW-mandated amendments shall be implemented by the Affiliate’s board of directors without a vote of the Affiliate’s membership and as prescribed by the AAUW Board of Directors.

 (Note: Information in blue below indicates changes based on alternate committee structure rather than a traditional board structure.)

 Section 1.
 Nominations

-- There shall be a nominating committee of three members, appointed by the board.
+a.
+There shall be a nominating committee of one to three members, appointed by the Administrative Chair.

 Section 2.
 Elections